zonxa/seal/docs/UsingSeal.md

   - Set <KEY_SERVER_OBJECT_ID_0> from the output above.
   - Include the list of packages this client will use.

+!!! info
+    You can map multiple packages from a developer to the same client (e.g., for different features or apps).
+However, if the developer later decides to [export the client key](#export-and-import-keys), access will be revoked for **all** packages mapped to that client.
+Confirm whether they prefer separate client per package (allowing for granular revocation) or a single consolidated client (allowing for simpler operations).

 For example:

 ```yaml